-- Securities of start-ups or small businesses are risky.
+Securities of start-ups or small businesses are risky.
 Statistics show that a high percentage of start-ups and small businesses fail.
-You could lose the entire amount you paid for your investment. - What is your risk tolerance?
-If your risk tolerance is low, an investment in a start-up or small business may not be suitable for you. - What do you know about the individuals operating the business?
+You could lose the entire amount you paid for your investment.

+- What is your risk tolerance?
+If your risk tolerance is low, an investment in a startup or small business may not be suitable for you. - What do you know about the individuals operating the business?
 Do they have the knowledge and experience required to manage it?
 Businesses are sometimes managed by inexperienced individuals.
 Find out more about the individuals operating the business before investing. - Do you have the resources to be patient?
 If you think you will have to resell your securities in the short term, this type of investment may not be suitable for you.
 Securities purchased through start-up crowdfunding offerings are not publicly traded.
 You may have to wait indefinitely before reselling the securities or you may not be able to resell them at all. - A great deal of information and analysis is available about public corporations.
 This is not the case for start-ups and small businesses.
-Unlike reporting issuers (such as companies listed on an exchange), start-ups and small business are not required to file audited financial statements or other periodic disclosure.
-You may receive much less information about the business before or after you invest.
-Start-ups or small businesses do not usually attract much media coverage. - Once you have made the investment, the start-up or small business will not generally have any obligation to provide you with updates (such as an annual report).
+Unlike reporting issuers (such as companies listed on an exchange), start-ups and small businesses are not required to file audited financial statements or other periodic disclosure.
+You may receive much less information about the business before or after you invest. - Once you have made the investment, the start-up or small business will not generally have any obligation to provide you with updates (such as an annual report).
 You will have to track your investment on your own.

-If you are willing to take risks and invest in a start-up or small business, you may want to consider investing in a business that operates in a sector you know well.
+If you are willing to take risks and invest in a start-up, you may want to consider investing in a business that operates in a sector you know well.
 You may be in a better position to assess its likelihood of success.